U27CH097/E-Commerce--Complete-Data-Analysis-and-Machine-learning-Project/README.md

 # Project Goal
 The main goal of this project is to:

-Analyze the Brazilian e-commerce market behavior Identify the most important factors that affect delivery times Support better business decisions using data-driven insights Prepare data for machine learning models
+1)Analyze the Brazilian e-commerce market behavior 2)Identify the most important factors that affect delivery times 3)Support better business decisions using data-driven insights 4)Prepare data for machine learning models

 # Steps Followed in this Project:
 1)Loading the Datasets